-Personal data, inclusive of information such as name, address, e-mail address, or telephone number of a data subject shall always be processed in line with the General Data Protection Regulation (GDPR), and by the country-specific data protection regulations applicable to Depawater Limited.
+Personal data, inclusive of information such as name, address, e-mail address, or telephone number of a data subject shall always be processed in line with the General Data Protection Regulation (GDPR), and by the country-specific data protection regulations applicable to Depawater.

-For the Data Protection Regulation, the Data Controller is Depawater Limited, 14 Rockstown Road, Cladybeg, Mowhan, Co.
+For the Data Protection Regulation, the Data Controller is Depawater, 14 Rockstown Road, Cladybeg, Mowhan, Co.
 Armagh, BT60 2HF – N. Ireland Registration Number: NI 069938

 1. Name and address of the data controller

-For the GDPR or other data protection laws which apply to member states of the European Union, and further provisions related to data protection, the controller is Depawater Limited.
+For the GDPR or other data protection laws which apply to member states of the European Union, and further provisions related to data protection, the controller is Depawater.

 Contact information for the data controller